VarunSAthreya/flutter_workshop/README.md

 ### Intermediate level Features:

--   Code for intermediate level features can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/intermediate)
+-   Code for intermediate-level features can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/intermediate)
 -   Install Packages :

     -   To install any package run `flutter pub add <package name>` in the root of the project.
     -   [provider](https://pub.dev/packages/provider)
     -   [shared_preferences](https://pub.dev/packages/shared_preferences)

--   Create `theme.dart` inside `util` folder for storing theme related constants.
+-   Create a `theme.dart` inside the `util` folder for storing theme-related constants.

-    -   Add `isDark` property to change the theme data of the app based on the value.
+    -   Add the `isDark` property to change the theme data of the app based on the value.
     -   The `theme.dart` file will look like this: [theme.dart](https://github.com/VarunSAthreya/flutter_workshop/blob/intermediate/lib/util/theme.dart)

         ```dart